Malachov/knowledge/README.md

 ls  # Print files and dirs from current folder ls -a # Also prints hidden files

+grep # Search text for text occurence. -i for case insensitivity, -r for recursive in dirs

 tree  # Prints also nested dirs and folders in tree structure

 env  # List environment variables